 International situations in the Incomes Register

-Employers and other payers will report wage and earned income to the Incomes Register from 1 January 2019 onwards.
+Employers and other payers will report wages and other earned income to the Incomes Register.
 In international work situations, the income paid must always be reported to the Incomes Register if the payer has an obligation to inform an authority using Incomes Register data.

-- For example, if the income earner is insured in Finland, the payer has an obligation to submit insurance-related data to the Incomes Register for use by earnings-related pension providers and other social insurance providers.
+- For example, if the income earner is insured in Finland, the payer has an obligation to submit insurance-related data to the Incomes Register where earnings-related pension providers and other social insurance providers can access it.
 It does not matter whether the income is paid by a foreign or domestic employer, or where the work is performed.

 The data is reported to the Incomes Register in euros.
 If the payment was made in some other currency, the payment must be converted into euros using the ECB's reference exchange rate valid on the payment date.

-Wage and earned income are reported on an earnings payment report
+Wages and other earned income are reported on an earnings payment report

 Income paid to both resident and non-resident taxpayers is reported on an earnings payment report.
+The same income types are used in reporting, but an entry on non-resident taxpayer status is included in the income earner details of a non-resident taxpayer.
 An earnings payment report is submitted separately for each income earner and each payment date.
-The same income types are also used in reporting, but an entry on non-resident taxpayer status is included in the income earner details of a non-resident taxpayer.